Robust Energy System Design via Semi-infinite Programming: Conclusion

 We present the robust energy system design (RESD) approach, a rigorous but computationally intense approach to identify extreme scenarios during the design optimization.
 Specifically, we introduce a semi-infinite existence constraint to the energy system design problem to ensure robustness with respect to uncertainties, resulting in a tri-level optimization problem.

 Our RESD approach for the identification of worst-case scenarios during optimization can be seen as a generalization of the finite optimization problem corresponding to the feasibility time-step heuristic \citep{bahlTimeseriesAggregationSynthesis2016, teichgraeberExtremeEventsTime2020}, which determines the constraint violation for all historical scenarios and iteratively adds scenarios with infeasible time steps as extreme scenarios.
-However, as we have discussed, it is only sufficient to check operability with the historical data, or more specifically, all the scenarios that define the boundary of the convex hull of the historical data, in the case of linear medial and lower levels or jointly convex medial and lower levels.
+However, as we have discussed, it is only sufficient to check operability with the historical data, or more specifically, all the scenarios that define the boundary of the convex hull of the historical data, in the case of linear medial- and lower-level problems or jointly convex medial- and lower-level problems.
 The computational performance of the iterative feasibility time-step heuristic could potentially be improved by using a preprocessing step to identify and discard some or all data points in the interior.
 In contrast, our RESD approach is dedicated to the more general nonconvex case.
+The MILP example in Section \ref{MILP Example} demonstrates how components with minimal part load in combination with a no-curtailment constraint can lead to worst-case scenarios that lie between historical data and not on the vertices of the uncertainty set.
+Future work should examine to which extent the worst-case scenarios for realistic multi-energy systems, which allow for some curtailment and/or contain storage components, also do not lie on the vertices of the uncertainty set.

 Different uncertainty-bounding methods can be used in the RESD approach.
 In the present contribution, we consider the convex hull of the historical data as the possible uncertainty set, taking advantage of the fact that the describing equations are linear.
 Still, the computational effort for solving the RESD problem increases quickly with an increasing number of time steps.